Jalen Rose: Toronto Raptors (2003-2006)

 After 16 games in the 2003–04 season, Rose was traded to the Toronto Raptors, along with power forwards Donyell Marshall and Lonny Baxter.
-On January 22, 2006, Kobe Bryant scored 81 points while being defended by Rose, the second-greatest scoring performance in NBA history (behind Wilt Chamberlain's 100 point game).
+On January 22, 2006, Kobe Bryant scored 81 points while being defended by Rose, the third-greatest scoring performance in NBA history (behind Wilt Chamberlain's 100 point game and Bam Adebayo's 83 point game).

 New York Knicks (2006)

 On February 3, 2006, midway through the 2005–06 season, Rose was traded, along with a first-round draft pick, and an undisclosed sum of cash (believed to be around $3 million), to the New York Knicks for Antonio Davis, where he was reunited with Larry Brown, his coach for one year with the Indiana Pacers.
 The motivation behind this trade was apparently to free up cap space (Rose earned close to $16 million a year) and to allow the Raptors to acquire an experienced center who could relieve some of Chris Bosh's rebounding duties.
 Rose's final game and contribution for the Raptors was a home win against the Sacramento Kings, where he scored the winning basket in overtime.